archanakul/ThinkPython/README.md

 All the Exercise Solution for Think Python - Version 1.1.20

 # Basics of Command Line Interface(CLI) - Terminal:
-#### a.
-ROOT Directory: Directory at the top of the directory tree & is represented by "/".
+A) ROOT Directory: Directory at the top of the directory tree & is represented by "/".

-#### b.
-HOME Directory: Directory with a name usually used to login to the machine & is represented by.
+B) HOME Directory: Directory with a name usually used to login to the machine & is represented by.

-#### c.
-WORKING Directory: Directory that you are currently working in from CLI.
+C) WORKING Directory: Directory that you are currently working in from CLI.

-### d.
-Syntax for CLI commands:
+D) Syntax for CLI commands:
     <command flags arguments>
     where:
     command: That does some specific task
     flags: options provided to common to trigger certain behavior, prefixed with "-"
     arguments:  what the command is going to modify or other option for the command

-### e.
-Most widely used CLI commands:
+E) Most widely used CLI commands:
     1. $ pwd:
             Print the current working directory
     2. $ clear:
             Clear the terminal screen

     3. ls:
              List working directory contents(UNHIDDEN files & directories)
     4. ls -a:
              List both HIDDEN (names begin with a dot (.))& UNHIDDEN working directory contents
     5. ls -l:
             List working directory contents in long format i.e with details

     6. cd dirPath :
             Change working directory to given dirPath
     7. cd ..:
             Changes working directory to a folder one level up the tree

     8. mkdir dirName:
             Creats a directory with dirName under working directory
     9. touch fileName:
             Creats a new file with fileName under working directory

     10. cp fileName dirPath:
             Copies the the fileName under working directory to a given dirPath
     11. cp -r dirName newPath:
             Copies the directory & the entire subtree connected RECURSSIVELY in working directory to newPath
     12. cp -r dirName/ newPath:
             Copies contents of the directory rather than the directory itself to newPath

     13. mv fileName dirPath :
             Moves the fileName from working directory to given dirPath
     14. mv fileName newName:
             Renames the fileName in working directory to newName

     15. rm fileName :
             Removes/delets the fileName from working directory
     16. echo arguments:
             write arguments to the standard output(Screen)
     17. date:
             Display or set date & time

    18. source fileName: